Resident fury as bike hangars appear on Thamesfield streets without warning

 One of the unwated bike hangars.

 Residents across Thamesfield ward are angry.
 Eight-and-a-half-feet metal bike hangars have appeared on their streets this week.
-In some cases residents say that actively told the council they didn’t want them; in others, they were never consulted, and at other locations, there are serious safety concerns.
+In some cases residents say they actively told the council they didn’t want them; in others, they were never consulted, and at other locations, there are serious safety concerns.

-And then there’s the fact that they have been placed in the middle of parking spaces.
 Readers have shared with Putney.news several email threads with council officials in which they have complained bitterly, to no avail.

 On Pentlow Street, residents told the council they didn’t want one.
 The council installed it anyway.
 On Borneo Street, the council’s transport planner claims consultation letters were sent; residents say they never saw them.
 On Esmond Street, a similar story, no consultation and no demand.
 On Bangalore, residents can’t understand why the metal structure was put in the middle of two parking spaces.